MohamedGouda99/zabbix/README.md

 ### Continuous integration

 The repository ships with a simple GitHub Actions workflow.
-Every pull request performs an Ansible syntax check to verify the playbook without installing packages or modifying the runner.
+Every pull request runs the playbook on an Ubuntu runner to verify that all packages install correctly and Zabbix services start as expected.